SergiGuasch/sergiguasch/README.md

 ### Steps and methods applied

-Next, we list the different steps we've been using from the database til this representation as plots, maps or pie charts:
+Bear in mind, we've been researching in the the database, helped by the different tools provided by Python and Tableau.
+Next, we list the different steps we've been using from the database til the different representations of plots, map or pie charts:

 1. Importing data *pd.read_csv()*
 2. Review data *.info() .describe() .shape*